Close Menu

 Spread the love

-Recent World Bank reports indicate that Nigeria is now its number 3 debtor, with obligations estimated at roughly $18.7 billion.
+Recent World Bank reports indicate that Nigeria is now its number 3 debtor, with obligations estimated at roughly $18.7 billion, Bangladesh is the number one with $23 billion.

 I continue to emphasise that there’s nothing inherently wrong with borrowing.
 Nations borrow to improve productivity and stimulate growth.